erc7579/erc7579-implementation/erc.md

 Needs more discussion.
 Some initial considerations:

 - Implementing `delegatecall` executions on a smart account must be considered carefully.
 Note that smart accounts implementing `delegatecall` must ensure that the target contract is safe, otherwise catastrophic outcomes are to be expected.
 - The `onInstall` and `onUninstall` functions on modules may lead to unexpected callbacks (i.e. reentrancy).
 Account implementations should consider this by implementing adequate protection routines.
-Furthermore, Modules could maliciously revert on `onUninstall` to stop the account from disabling a module and removing it from the account.
+Furthermore, Modules could maliciously revert on `onUninstall` to stop the account from uninstalling a module and removing it from the account.
 - Insufficient authorization control in fallback handlers can lead to unauthorized executions.
 - Malicious Hooks may revert on `preCheck` or `postCheck`, adding untrusted hooks may lead to a denial of service of the account.
-- Currently account configuration functions (e.g. enableValidator) are designed for single operations.
+- Currently account configuration functions (e.g. installValidator) are designed for single operations.
 An account could allow these to be called from `address(this)`, creating the possibility to batch configuration operations.
 However, if an account implements greater authorization control for these functions since they are more sensitive, then these measures can be bypassed by nesting calls to configuration options in calls to self.

 ## Copyright